MarkStringer/MarkStringer.github.io/_posts/2013-03-17-The_Status_We_Are_In.markdown

+---
+layout: post
+title:  "The Status We're In"
+---

-#The Status We're In
+# The Status We're In
 So if anyone was paying attention to the post that I wrote a couple of days ago, they might have gotten to the end of it and felt a bit down (I think I did).
 So I suppose it's important that I follow it up with some suggestions on how to deal with these tactics.
-Most of my inspiration for this comes from work and writings of Keith Johnstone, author of the books ["Impro"](http://www.amazon.co.uk/gp/product/0713687010?ie=UTF8&camp=3194&creative=21330&creativeASIN=0713687010&linkCode=shr&tag=theginmum-21&qid=1377255452&sr=8-1&keywords=Keith+Johnstone) and ["Impro for Storytellers"](http://www.amazon.co.uk/gp/product/0571190995?ie=UTF8&camp=3194&creative=21330&creativeASIN=0571190995&linkCode=shr&tag=theginmum-21&qid=1377255584&sr=8-4&keywords=Keith+Johnstone).
+Most of my inspiration for this comes from work and writings of Keith Johnstone, author of the books "Impro" and "Impro for Storytellers".

 Because this is a notebook, I don't have to put down all the linking material here.
 I know that I would have to do that if I were doing a course or a writing a book - but for now, just getting down the bare facts is fine.
 Just a couple of observations from Johnstone to get us going.